 If the Employer requests a meeting about an issue that is not related to any of the reasons above, but you think it would be beneficial to have AMAPCEO representation with you, you can request that a Workplace Representative accompany you.
 While this is not an entitlement under your Collective Agreement, the Employer may agree to your request.
 If they do not agree, you may still speak with a Workplace Representative ahead of your meeting for their advice.

 See below on how to ask for help from a Workplace Representative.

 When your supervisor or another Employer representative notifies you of the need for a meeting, they must:

-- suggest a time and a place for the meeting, which must be mutually agreeable to both you and the Employer;
+set a time and a place for the meeting; and

-- remind you of your right to have a Workplace Representative accompany you—the decision on whether to do this is yours to make; and
+remind you of your right to have a Workplace Representative accompany you—the decision on whether to do this is yours to make.

 If you attend a meeting without a Workplace Representative, and the Employer asks you to sign a waiver of your right to representation, only sign it if you voluntarily attended without a Workplace Representative.

 If you request a meeting with your supervisor or another Employer representative